brianthomas/heroku-buildpack-nltk/Readme.md

      to resolve.
 See more information [here][issue19].
 Please contact me if you have a problem related to this.

+Some issues from forked site (may or may not apply still):
 [issue9]: https://github.com/thenovices/heroku-buildpack-scipy/issues/9#issuecomment-61660727
 [issue11]: https://github.com/thenovices/heroku-buildpack-scipy/issues/11#issuecomment-85143132
 [issue15]: https://github.com/thenovices/heroku-buildpack-scipy/issues/15